-Both the my-length and my-map functions run in O(n) time for a list of length n.
+Both the my-length and my-map functions run in O(n) space for a list of length n.
 This is easy to see by imagining how (my-length (list "a" "b" "c")) must evaluate:

 (my-length (list "a" "b" "c")) = (+ 1 (my-length (list "b" "c"))) = (+ 1 (+ 1 (my-length (list "c")))) = (+ 1 (+ 1 (+ 1 (my-length (list))))) = (+ 1 (+ 1 (+ 1 0))) = (+ 1 (+ 1 1)) = (+ 1 2) = 3

 You can avoid piling up additions by adding along the way.
 To accumulate a length this way, we need a function that takes both a list and the length of the list seen so far; the code below uses a local function iter that accumulates the length in an argument len:

 (define (my-length lst) ; local function iter: (define (iter lst len) (cond [(empty? lst) len] [else (iter (rest lst) (+ len 1))])) ; body of my-length calls iter: (iter lst 0))